 Bachelor of Arts in Liberal Studies

-Build a customized undergraduate degree program based on your academic and professional goals with the Bachelor of Arts in Liberal Studies in Temple University’s College of Liberal Arts.
+Build a customized undergraduate degree program based on your academic and professional goals with the Bachelor of Arts in Liberal Studies at Temple University’s College of Liberal Arts.
 Flexible by design, this interdisciplinary, 123-credit program delivers a broad-based liberal arts degree comprised of upper-level coursework to align with students’ academic or professional goals.
 The program is intended to give nontraditional students the opportunity to tailor their studies, work at their own pace and expand their career options.

 The Liberal Studies BA reacclimates students to the academic environment while maintaining their full-time careers.
 Coursework helps you develop your analytical, critical thinking, reading, research and writing skills to propel your career to the next level.